Henry Alsberg: Early years in journalism

 Uninterested in finishing his graduate studies at Harvard or practicing law, Alsberg moved back to New York City to write.
-He sent an early play to Paul Kester which Kester recommended to Bertha Galland.
+He sent an early play to Paul Kester, who recommended it to Bertha Galland.
 He sold a short story, "Soirée Kokimono", to The Forum in 1912; the story was selected for the following year's Forum Stories compilation.

 Abram Isaac Elkus, a friend of Alsberg's brother Carl and a strategist for Woodrow Wilson's presidential campaign, sent Alsberg to London to investigate claims that American-made goods were cheaper abroad than in the U.S. due to Republican-imposed tariffs.
-Alsberg wrote up the results of his investigation in an article in the New York Sunday World, which the Wilson campaign used to buttress their platform's call to reduce tariffs.
+Alsberg wrote up the results of his investigation in an article published in the New York Sunday World.
+The Wilson campaign used it to buttress their platform's call to reduce tariffs.

 Alsberg began writing for the New York Evening Post in 1913, as well as its sister publication The Nation.
 His 1914 article for The Masses criticized the churches that turned away homeless during the brutal blizzard that hit New York on March 1.
 Alsberg went to London where he began working as a roving foreign correspondent for The Nation, New York World, and London's Daily Herald.